tz1211/tz1211/README.md

 # Currently working on... 💦
 - Model Compression and Knowledge Distillation.
-- Mechanistic interpretability research: Focusing on using probing and activation steering techniques to influence model chain of thought.
+- Mechanistic interpretability research: Focusing on using activation steering techniques to influence reasoning model's chain of thought.
 - Surviving Harvard... 🤓

 # What's next? 💨
-- Looking for research fellowships on AI interpretability, safety, and alignment.
+- Looking for research fellowships in AI interpretability, safety, and alignment.

 # Past Projects 🗂️
 - **TPI-AI**: Adapting our RAG solution for the LSE chatbot (ChatLSE) to create an agent for monitoring companies' and governments' commitments to net-zero transition based on their climate policies.